I chose to visit Zambia because I've always dreamed of visiting Africa.

 I met an 8-month-old boy, who I wrongly assumed was a newborn because of his size.
 His tired and devoted mother never left his side and only had a plastic garden chair to sleep on.
 His constant struggle for oxygen due to a respiratory virus, was agonizing to see, but his mother was always there applying blankets and tube feeding him, ready to step into action the second he needed her.
 Running on empty, sharing her bread and Nshima with other parents, she still had enough energy to laugh at my poor attempts at speaking in Nyanja.

-I also met an inspiring teenager with acute lymphoblastic leukaemia who loved reading and aspired to be a doctor herself.
+I met an inspiring teenager with leukaemia who aspired to be a doctor herself.
 She travelled alone to the hospital every day.
 Imagining how lonely this treatment must be was harrowing.
 I spent an hour talking to her while closely monitoring her blood transfusion.
 At the time I didn't think this was important, but seeing her face light up when she saw me walk onto the ward the following day and her encouraging wave is something that I will remember forever.

 I have so many stories similar to these that I will cherish forever, only wishing that I was able to keep in contact with the wards and see how the children are doing now.